Writing projects not yet completed or published yet

 "Oh, god-damn it, Tommy, that was the night I wrecked my truck.
 No more schnapps."

-It had been on a return trip from Florida that I had asked, "What is that big white thing?" that I had learned of the massive cleanup of the factory and the shit dumped there from the Manhattan Project covered by a new Missouri mountain.
+It had been on a return trip from Florida that I had asked, "What is that big white thing?" and I had learned of the massive cleanup of the factory and the radioactive waste dumped there from the Manhattan Project and covered by a new EPA Missouri mountain.

 A group of ladies was trying to hand out flyers on the trail to the dome stairs; the kids ran around them, and the bus drivers ignored the ladies while smoking cigarettes.